MISP/misp-modules/README.md

 * [CVE](misp_modules/modules/expansion/cve.py) - a hover module to give more information about a vulnerability (CVE).
 * [CVE advanced](misp_modules/modules/expansion/cve_advanced.py) - An expansion module to query the CIRCL CVE search API for more information about a vulnerability (CVE).
 * [Cuckoo submit](misp_modules/modules/expansion/cuckoo_submit.py) - A hover module to submit malware sample, url, attachment, domain to Cuckoo Sandbox.
+* [Cytomic Orion](misp_modules/modules/expansion/cytomic_orion.py) - An expansion module to enrich attributes in MISP and share indicators of compromise with Cytomic Orion.
 * [DBL Spamhaus](misp_modules/modules/expansion/dbl_spamhaus.py) - a hover module to check Spamhaus DBL for a domain name.
 * [DNS](misp_modules/modules/expansion/dns.py) - a simple module to resolve MISP attributes like hostname and domain to expand IP addresses attributes.
 * [docx-enrich](misp_modules/modules/expansion/docx_enrich.py) - an enrichment module to get text out of Word document into MISP (using free-text parser).